Milen-Mikov/Portfolio/README.md

 This included schematic capture and a completely new PCB layout which optmized the capsules for ease of assembly and debugging.
 I also created all of the wiring harnesses used in the capsule.

 Examples of these designs can be seen below.
-Note, these are still work in progress.

 ### Flight Computer PCB
 The PCB which contains the capsule's main flight computer, sensors, power management circuitry, and signal passthroughs to the bottom of the internal housing.